sudheerExperiments/Thesaurus-client-and-server/README.md

 #### Limitations:

 * The server and client are designed to run locally.
 Modifications might be required to run in remote environment.
-* The code is designed to handle five clients. (i.e up to five synonym requests
+* The code is designed to handle five clients. (i.e, up to five synonym requests)
     >The server is designed in this way as per the project requirement.

 #### Additional information: